 The Open Science movement made substantial progress and receives increasing recognition in the research system.
 The achievements of the European Open Science Cloud (EOSC) and the FAIR data movement are only two popular examples for this development.
 However, establishing open science practices as natural component of daily scientific working routines is still a great challenge.
 Furthermore, the open movement is facing negative trends such as ‘predatory science’ that recently gained broader public attention.

-FOSTER+ Contribution: Plenary Talk & Poster
+Conference: Plenary Talk & Poster

 Title: Change Culture, A Research Grant at a Time